9 Things To Do In Sibiu - The Most Colorful Town in Romania

-Sibiu, one of the most picturesque towns in Europe, hides away in the lush and mountainous landscape of Transylvania.
+Sibiu, one of the most picturesque towns in Europe, offers its eager visitors, a plethora of things to do.
+The town hides away in the lush and mountainous landscape of Transylvania.
 The pastel colors façade will have you snapping shots at every step, and the unique architecture will make you doubt if it's even real life.

 Before my first trip to Romania, I knew very little about this beautiful country nevertheless, how colorful it was.
 It took me a second trip to Romania to discover its dreamy pastels-colors cities and how much I missed out on my first trip.
 I hope you don't make the same mistake.

 A little bit more about Sibiu:

 Sibiu, also known as Hermannstadt in German, was founded by Saxon settlers in the 12th century; which explains the distinctive architecture and culture from the rest of country.
 The city is divided into two levels: the Upper town and the Lower town.
 Historically, the Upper town was the wealthier part while the Lower town was reserved for the peasants.
 But given how colorful the houses are amid cobblestone roads, I would be happy to live in the peasant level anytime.

 9 Things To Do in Sibiu

 Stroll down the beautiful promenade amid colorful buildings, shops, and restaurants.
 The pedestrian boulevard is Sibiu’s main shopping area and a great place to wander around.
 Restaurants are on the touristy side so save your appetite for a more local fare.

 Taste the local Romanian treat: Covrigi

 Taste the Romanian version of pretzel, Covrigi!
 You will find the traditional baked good at any bakery or food stand.
 Although the origin of it is up for debate, there is no doubt that locals and tourist alike will line up for this tasty treat.
 Covrigi is usually topped with big salt grains, poppy seeds, or sesame seeds.